oplS17projects/DHill-and-JGoguen/README.md

 ### Analysis

-- Will you use data abstraction?
-How?
-  Yes

-- Will you use recursion?
-How?
+- Data abstraction:

-  Yes.
-Reading sensors and writing/analyzing this information will be done in infinite loops.
+- Recursion: Reading sensors and writing/analyzing this information will be done in infinite loops.

 - Will you use map/filter/reduce?
 How?

-- Will you use object-orientation?
-How?
-  Yes.
-For certain arduino control features involving objects to represent external sensors and their associated pins/ pin functionality.
+- Object orientation: For certain arduino control features involving objects to represent external sensors and their associated pins/ pin functionality.
 Also for database interactivity, will need objects to represent the strings of plant/sensor information pulled from or put into database (using sqlite).

 - Will you use functional approaches to processing your data?
 How?